 top of page

 Something starts to hurt, so you tense the problem areas up.
 Then it hurts more, so the muscle tightens up more, perpetuating and escalating the cycle of pain.
-Any intervention that helps treat the pain and eliminate perpetuating factors can help break the cycle: trigger point therapy, stretch therapy, heat and/or ice, chiropractic or osteopathic treatments, deep tissue massage, ultrasound, homeopathy, biofeedback, acupuncture, dry needling, counseling, and even analgesics.
+Any intervention that helps treat the pain and eliminate perpetuating factors can help break the cycle: rest, take a day off, trigger point therapy, stretch therapy, heat and/or ice, chiropractic or osteopathic treatments, deep tissue massage, homeopathy, biofeedback, cupping therapy, acupuncture, dry needling, counseling, and even analgesics.
 You need to break the pain cycle as soon as possible to help prevent the symptoms from getting worse or affecting other muscles and soft tissues.

 Almost everyone has had sore muscles after exercising or working too much.
 Some soreness can be a regular part of healthy exercise.
 But, in other cases, muscles can become strained.
 Muscle strain can be mild to severe - the muscle group has been stretched too much.
 Lifting heavy things in the wrong way can also strain the muscles in your back.
 This injury can be very painful and even cause chronic pain that will last a long time and make it hard to do everyday things.
 A group of muscles contracted repetitively or through repetitive motions used in jobs, or hobbies may cause stress-related muscle tension.